RosettaCommons/demos/tutorials/minimization.md

 ![3hon minimized_aligned sticks](https://github.com/RosettaCommons/demos/blob/XRW2016_kmb/tutorials/3hon_minaligned_on_xtal_sticks.png)

-_Something something about what it all means blah blah._

 Sometimes it may be undesirable to allow such large movements in the starting conformation.
 To this end, we can use minimization with constraints to minimize our input structure in which movements of certain atoms will be penalized by the score function.

 ## How-To: Minimization with Constraints